von Neumann Architecture

 Opacity := 0.25;

-In R, we may assign variables with the = operator championed by Fortran and C or the arrow operators:
+In R, we may assign variables with the = operator championed by Fortran and C, or we may use the arrow operators:

 R